AConsolePeasant/weed/README.md

 Weed is a very unique irssi theme for those who just don't like the default blue or the themes available.

+I've sliiightly modified it so every user is yellow, except for hilights and notify's, which show up as red.
+I've also added in the user status' (+, %, @, and !)

 #### README in other languages

 - [中文版本](https://github.com/ronilaukkarinen/weed/blob/master/README_CN.md) (thanks to [@steve-jokes](https://github.com/steve-jokes))